8 bore

-The 8 bore, also known as the 8 gauge, is an obsolete caliber used commonly in the 19th-century black-powder firearms.
+The 8 bore (Commonwealth English), also known as the 8 gauge (American English), is an obsolete caliber used commonly in the 19th-century black-powder firearms for hunting large dangerous game.

 Design

 An 8 bore is a .835 in caliber firearm.
 Historically it was used to fire solid projectiles from smoothbores, rifles, and partially rifled ball and shot guns, as well as shot from muzzle-loading and breech-loading shotguns.
 Later breech loaders were designed to fire cartridges.

 History

 Shot loadings

 The 8 bore was a popular wildfowling calibre both in muzzleloaders and later cartridge shotguns.
 8 bore cartridges were available in multiple lengths including 3-inch, 3¼-inch, 3¾-inch and 4-inch.